smaurice101/readthedocs/docs/source/usage.rst

 7. TML Component: TML Solution Studio Container
 ------------------------

 For convenience, TML solution can be easily built using the TML Solution Studio container.
-Refer to :ref:`TML Solution Studio Container` for further details.
+Refer to :ref:`TML Solution Studio (TSS) Container` for further details.

 How The TML Components Are Integrated
 --------------------------